Shiela04/github-example/about-me.md

 ### Kpop

-    I listen to a lot of kpop songs because the
+    I listen to a lot of kpop songs because they are energetic and they lift my mood that it makes me want to dance.